RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 {% rockstar_include pronouns.rock play,parse,reset %}

 > Remember that although Rockstar has many different pronouns, at any given point in your program, every pronoun points to the same variable -- you can't have `him`, `her` and `it` pointing to different things.
-Trying to update pronoun subjects based on assumptions about gendered names would be hard enough even if rock'n'roll wasn't full of guys called Tracii, Alice and Rachel...  you know that on the cover of "Rumours" by Fleetwood Mac, Stevie is the woman and Lindsay is the man?
+Trying to update pronoun subjects based on assumptions about gendered names would be hard enough even if rock'n'roll wasn't full of dudes called Tracii, Alice and Rachel...  you know that on the cover of "Rumours" by Fleetwood Mac, Stevie is the woman and Lindsay is the man?
 Yeah.
 You're gonna have to keep track of your own pronouns.
 ## Equality and Comparisons

 You might have noticed we've started using expressions like `X is 5` in our `if` and `while` loops.
 Rockstar supports all the logical, equality and comparison operators you'd expect to find in a proper programming language: